Amon of Judah: Rabbinic literature

-The opinion that Amon was the most sinful of all the wicked kings of Judah (II Chron. xxxiii.
-23) is brought out in the Talmud in tractate Sanhedrin 103b) as follows:

-Ahaz suspended the sacrificial worship and sealed the Torah scrolls, Manasseh burned the names of the Lord and tore down the altar, Amon made it a place of desolation [covered it with cobwebs] and burned the Torah scrolls.
-This is derived from the story of the finding of the Book of the Law, II Kings, xxii.
-8]; Ahaz permitted incest, Manasseh committed it with his sister, Amon committed it with his mother, saying to her, I only did this to anger the Creator.
+The opinion that Amon was the most sinful of all the wicked kings of Judah is elaborated on in the Talmud as follows: Ahaz suspended the sacrificial worship and sealed the Torah scrolls; Manasseh burned the names of the Lord and tore down the altar; Amon made it a place of desolation [covered it with cobwebs] and burned the Torah scrolls; (Note: This detail is apparently derived from the story of the finding of Torah scroll in the reign of Amon's son Josiah, suggesting that such scrolls had to be hidden earlier.)
+Ahaz permitted incest; Manasseh committed it with his sister; Amon committed it with his mother, saying to her, "I only did this to anger the Creator".
 And yet, out of respect for his son Josiah, Amon's name was not placed on the list of the kings excluded from the world to come.

-The sages also explain proverbs 24:30 as follows: I passed by the field of a lazy man, This is Ahaz.
-And the vineyard of a senseless man, this is Manashe.
-And behold, it was all overgrown with thorns, this is Amon.
-And its surface was covered with Nettle, this is Jehoiakim.
-And its stone wall was broken down, this is a reference to Zedekiah, in whose days the temple was destroyed.
-A midrashic fragment preserved in the Apostolic Constitutions, ii.
-23, which appears to follow an account of the repentance of Manasseh according to a lost Jewish apocryphal writing, reads:
+The sages also explain as follows:

+"I passed by the field of a lazy man" - this is Ahaz.
+"And the vineyard of a senseless man" - this is Manasseh.
+"And behold, it was all overgrown with thorns" - this is Amon.
+"And its surface was covered with nettle" - this is Jehoiakim.
+"And its stone wall was broken down" - this is a reference to Zedekiah, in whose days the Temple was destroyed.

+A midrashic fragment preserved in the Apostolic Constitutions, 2:23, which appears to follow an account of the repentance of Manasseh according to a lost Jewish apocryphal writing, reads:

 "No sin is more grievous than idolatry, for it is treason against God.
 Yet even this has been forgiven upon sincere repentance; but he that sins from a mere spirit of opposition, to see whether God will punish the wicked, shall find no pardon, although he say in his heart, 'I shall have peace in the end (by repenting), though I walk in the stubbornness of my evil heart'" (Deut. xxix.
 19).
 Such a one was Amon, the son of Manasseh, for the (Apocryphal) Scripture says: "And Amon reasoned an evil reasoning of transgression and said: 'My father from his childhood was a great transgressor, and he repented in his old age.
 So will I now walk after the lust of my soul and afterward return to the Lord.'
 And he committed more evil in the sight of the Lord than all that were before him; but the Lord God speedily cut him off from this good land.
 And his servants conspired against him and slew him in his own house, and he reigned two years only."

-It is noteworthy that this very midrashic fragment casts light upon the emphatic teaching of the Mishnah (Yoma, viii.
-9): "Whosoever says, 'I will sin and repent thereafter,' will not be granted the time for repentance."
+This midrashic fragment casts light upon the emphatic teaching of the Mishnah (Yoma, 8:9): "Whosoever says, 'I will sin and repent thereafter,' will not be granted the time for repentance."
+Similarly, according to Louis Ginzburg, "...For repentance [Amon] was given no time, for death cut him off in the fullness of his sinful ways".